Sixty-miler: Interwar period

-In October 1928, the new R.W.
-Miller ship Annie M Miller had limped into Bunbury, on her delivery voyage from Scotland, only by burning bulkhead timber as fuel and with the supply of food for her crew almost depleted.
+In October 1928, the new RW Miller ship Annie M Miller had limped into Bunbury, on her delivery voyage from Scotland, only by burning bulkhead timber as fuel and with the supply of food for her crew almost depleted.
 It was an inauspicious beginning to what was her short career in Australia.
 She sank on 8 February 1929, not long after entering service as a sixty-miler.

 Annie M Miller had loaded coal at Bulli with difficulty, needing to use ballast water balancing to correct a list to port.
 Her captain ordered the hatches to be put on before departure but not the tarpaulins.
 The ship left the wharf some time after 2 p.m. in a moderate choppy sea.

 Twenty minutes after departure, the list to port returned.
 A check showed no water in the bilges.
 Passing Botany Bay, the list was then so bad that two feet of water was lapping number two hatch.
 Despite this, Captain Pilling continued towards Sydney rather than take shelter in the bay.
 The list got worse until the port railing was underwater.
 Captain Pilling ordered lifeboats to be prepared.

 All of the crew ended up in the water, when the ship foundered off the Macquarie Light, at around 8 p.m.
 The location was, very fortunately, close to the Sydney Heads, the South Head Signal Station, and the pilot boat wharf at Watsons Bay.
 Although the ship had no radio, rockets had been fired, which were heard at the signal station.
 That assisted in the locating of six survivors, who had reached one floating lifeboat; they were picked up by the pilot boat, Captain Cook (1893), within half an hour.
 The subsequent search, in darkness, for the other lifeboat or any other survivors in the water was unsuccessful.
 The rescued men landed at Watsons Bay around midnight.
 Six lost their lives, including Captain Pilling, who was thrown from the bridge into the water, with one of the surviving seamen, when the ship rolled over.

-On 5 March 1929, a Court of Marine Inquiry found that the Annie M. Miller left Bulli with a decided list to port, caused by improper loading and that she was overloaded by 37 tons.
+On 5 March 1929, a Court of Marine Inquiry found that Annie M. Miller left Bulli with a decided list to port, caused by improper loading and that she was overloaded by 37 tons.
 The Inquiry also found that the Captain failed to place the tarpaulins on the hatches.
 The Inquiry stated that, while it could not definitely come to a conclusion as to the direct cause of the sinking, its opinion was that the improper loading and the failure to place the tarpaulins led to the ship's loss.